18F/api-program/pages/project-outline.md

 * Weigh transition of pre-existing APIs into autoapi engine
 * Document baseline measurements
 * Develop a short, medium, and long term plan for API expansion
+* Provide suggestions for improvement to pre-existing APIs and developer resources that do not get migrated
 * Review metrics over time
 * Review candidates for further API creation
 * Prototype dogfooding the agency APIs